shirelmr/shirelmr.github.io/index.md

 ### About me

-I'm a **Computer Science student** at <a href="https://tec.mx/es" target="_blank">*Tecnológico de Monterrey</a> 🇲🇽 with a passion for solving real-world problems through technology and creative thinking.
+As a fourth-semester **Computer Science student** at <a href="https://tec.mx/es" target="_blank">*Tecnológico de Monterrey</a> 🇲🇽, I am driven by a curiosity for technology and it's ability to improve lives.

-I’m deeply fascinated by  <a href="https://www.firstinspires.org/robotics/frc" target="_blank">robotics</a>, programming, and how these fields can transform the way we live.
+My interests in Artificial Intelligence and cibersecurity drive my curiosity to understand their applications in real-world challenges and developing innovative solutions.

-Outside of tech, you’ll often find me diving into hobbies like basketball 🏀, padel 🎾 or hiking in the mountains 🏔️ exploring nature.
+Beyond academics, I enjoy staying active through hobbies like playing padel 🎾, basketball 🏀 and hiking 🏔️.

-As I move forward in my Computer Science journey, I’m excited about continuing to innovate in areas like robotics and **software development**, exploring how emerging technologies can shape the future.
+As I move forward in my Computer Science journey, I’m excited about continuing to innovate in areas in **software development**, exploring how emerging technologies can shape the future.

 ---